-Part II: Get Onsite IT Right
+Part II: Get onsite IT right

-Part II: Get Onsite IT Right
+Part II: Get onsite IT right

 The AEC sector can be chaotic, with multiple projects in various stages from planning to completion.
 It gets even more complicated with all that goes on outside the main office.

 In the past, we’ve seen AEC companies begin and end their jobsite plans with rugged devices.
 But the temporary office spaces typical to construction sites bring so many more challenges.
-The sites can be vulnerable from a security perspective, and (as we mentioned in a previous post) it’s critical to have health and safety compliance.
+The sites can be vulnerable from a security perspective, and (as we mentioned in a previous post) it’s critical to have H&S compliance.
 The networks themselves can be an issue, complicating communication between the central office, a home office, and the jobsite.

 Even when you get all of the above right, in AEC you learn to expect surprises: our clients frequently have to improvise on-site.
 One example that comes up a lot: when the site manager has to make a last-minute order to get materials to the jobsite.
-Often he’ll call a friend, somebody he’s known for decades.
+Often he’ll call a mate, somebody he’s known for decades.
 They make a verbal agreement, and the job keeps moving.